pavankjadda/eShopping/README.md

-# SpringTesting
-Spring Boot testing with JUnit and SpringTest
+# Spring Boot tests with JUnit and SpringTest